jirkapok/GasPlanner/doc/settings.md

 Here you can find default options used when you open the application and plan new dive.
 Changing the values apply them immediately to the current plan.

-* `SAC`: Provide your own observed average consumption.
-If you don't know use RMV/SAC calculator to get this value.
+* `SAC`: Provide your own observed average consumption from previous dives.
+If you don't know use [RMV/SAC calculator](./sac.md) to get this value.
 Defaults to 20 liters/minute.
 See rock bottom calculation to see how this value is used for emergency ascent.
 * `Maximum ppO2`: Used for bottom time of the profile.
 Most recreational agencies recommend 1.4, but even lower value should be considered.
 * `Maximum deco ppO2`: Used only in case of calculated ascent or in case of rock bottom calculation to choose best decompression mix.
 For decompression 1.6 is common recommended value.